Course Missive

 • CSCI 2230 students: Your grade for the project will be computed out of (100 + N) points.

-• CSCI 1234 students: Towards your final grade for CSCI 1234, your project grade will be computed out of N points.
+• CSCI 1234 students: Towards your final grade for CSCI 1234, your project grade will be computed out of (100 + N) points (as for CSCI 2230 students).
 Towards your final grade for CSCI 1230, your project grade will be computed out of 100 points (as with all other students in CSCI 1230).

 Extra Credit